ci-compass/cicf/week3/README.md

 # CICF Week 3

-The goals for week 2 lab are:
+The goals for week 3 lab are:

 1. Install and use the Jupyter notebook application on your VM.
 1. Be able to create, edit, and run notebooks.
-1.
+1. Use the NumPy and MatPlotLib packages.
+1. Download data from LIGO and know what an HDF5 file is.